electric-sheep-co/arduino-redis/README.md

 ### Questions

-If you have any questions please open an issue.
+If you have any questions please open an issue or email [arduino-redis@electricsheep.co](mailto:arduino-redis@electricsheep.co).